Travel Grants

 • Travel grants will not be awarded to any individual two years in a row.

-• SANA is an intentionally inclusive community of anthropologists and encourages every student to apply for the St. Clair Drake grant regardless of society’s labels or anthropology’s disciplinary boundaries.
-However, applicants must be SANA members presenting at the 2023 AAA meeting.
+• SANA is an intentionally inclusive community of anthropologists and encourages everyone eligible to apply for this grant regardless of society’s labels or anthropology’s disciplinary boundaries.

 Eleanor “Happy” Leacock Travel Grant